 Vitamin D is essential for good health every day.
-Fixing calcium, strengthening our immune system, preventing certain pathologies, these are its benefits!
+Its benefits include binding calcium, strengthening our immune system, and preventing certain diseases!

-Why are so many of us deficient in vitamin D in winter?
-How to avoid any deficiency during the cold season?
+Why are so many of us vitamin D deficient in winter?
+How can we avoid deficiency during the cold season?

 What are the benefits of vitamin D?

 Vitamin D is an essential nutrient for good health.
-It is involved in numerous metabolic reactions such as:
+It is involved in many metabolic reactions such as:

-• stimulation of the immune system , allowing our body to react more quickly in the event of attack.
+- stimulation of the immune system , allowing our body to react more quickly in the event of an attack.
 It is a real health ally all year round, especially in winter;

-• a probable reduction in the risk of the appearance of certain autoimmune diseases , acute pulmonary infections and cancers (breast cancer and colorectal cancer in particular);
+- a probable reduction in the risk of developing certain autoimmune diseases , acute pulmonary infections and cancers (breast cancer and colorectal cancer in particular);

-• the binding of calcium to bones, which contributes to bone remodeling.
+- the fixation of calcium on bones, which contributes to bone remodeling.
 Bone is a tissue in constant renewal.
-Schematically, certain cells regenerate it (osteoblasts), while others degrade it (osteoclasts).
+Schematically, some cells regenerate it (osteoblasts), while others degrade it (osteoclasts).
 Better calcium fixation thanks to vitamin D is essential during growth, but also throughout life;

-• maintaining muscular performance .
-This results in particular in a lower risk of reduced muscular capacity in seniors;
+- maintaining muscle performance .
+This translates in particular into a lower risk of reduction in muscle capacity in seniors;

 Furthermore, vitamin D and calcium supplementation is indicated as a preventative measure against osteoporosis.